miklevin/MikeLev.in/_posts/2025-09-18-agentic-cli-workflow.md

 > profoundly new and potentially powerful workflow.
 Gemini CLI is truly becoming
 > Gemini in the CLI (and not the TUI) for me.

+The last week or so has been the transition from the GUI VSCode forking program Cursor to the TUI Gemini CLI.
+But the TUI, the text-based equivalent of a GUI (graphical user interface) has been something of a challenge for me expecting the true power of the command-line.
+And today I switched.

-The funny thing is *this entire article* becomes the context starting-point for tomorrow.
+It has been a successful first experiment.
+The funny thing is *this entire article* becomes the context starting-point for tomorrow — a `prompt.md` file sitting on the drive ready for inclusion in the new CLI command.
 Gemini CLI is going to get *the entire story* of it's fumbling difficulty getting started and how Gemini Web is corralling it towards a better non-breaking workflow.

 And we leave it in this working state.
 I think I may have the policy now to always wrap up in a working state so that I'm never sitting back down to broken